aymericthomine/hi-python-1/Readme.md

 Folder : **`ex00_json2ini`**

-Write a python program that take a configuration file as an argument and generate a json one.
+Write a python program that take a json configuration file as an argument and generate an ini one.

+> One deep json is cool but handle a complex json is coolest! :)

 ### 01 Json to CSV